-The Assistant provides different voices to choose from to help you match your persona, which you can hear in the following samples.
-See customizing TTS voice for more information on how to set your persona's voice.
+The Assistant provides different voices to choose from to help you match your persona, which correspond to specific languages and locales.
+See Languages and Locales for more information on which types of voices you can use.

 Now that you have chosen a few use cases and decided on a persona, you might be tempted to dive into development, but refuse the urge!

 Instead, start by jotting down the conversation with a pencil and paper, or anything you prefer that gets you writing quickly.